digshake/CSJavaWUSTL/_sources/index.rst

 CSAwesome is based on  the Java Review ebook written by Barbara Ericson of University of Michigan, https://runestone.academy/runestone/books/published/apcsareview/index.html.

-.. raw:: html

-..
-Here is where you specify the content and order of your new book.

-..
-Each section heading (e.g. "SECTION 1: A Random Section") will be a heading in the table of contents.
-Source files that should be generated and included in that section should be placed on individual lines, with one line separating the first source filename and the
-   :maxdepth: line.

-..
-Sources can also be included from subfolders of this directory.
-   (e.g. "DataStructures/queues.rst").

 Table of Contents
 :::::::::::::::::